How do I become a Social Worker?

 There are multiple entry routes to becoming a social worker, including an undergraduate degree, master’s degree, Tertiary degree and the HSE Social Work Apprenticeship program.

-If you have qualified outside of Ireland, you will find further information, please here.
+If you have qualified or plan on qualifying outside of Ireland and would like further information, please click here.

 Your role with the HSE